deepakgouda/faceunlock/README.md

 Precautions:
 -The face recognition is not scale invariant.
 Works if your face is roughly at the same distance as that of _user.jpg_ .
 -The face recognition works for frontal faces only.
+-Change the read access of _face_unlock.py_ to keep your password safe.
+-Keep it away from your Identical Twin.

 To do:
 - [ ] Add Scale Invariant Feature Transform.